Refined global Gross-Prasad conjecture on special Bessel periods and Boecherer's conjecture: Introduction

+by Waldspurger~\cite[Proposition~5.7]{Wa2}.
 It is expected that the equivalence \eqref{e: multiplicity one} holds also when $v$ is archimedean.
 Indeed Beuzzart-Plessis~\cite{BP} proved the corresponding assertion in the unitary group case for tempered representations.
-We also note that the right hand side condition of \eqref{e: multiplicity one} is equivalent to:
+We also note that the condition on the right hand side of \eqref{e: multiplicity one} is equivalent to:

 Indeed $\alpha_v\left(\phi_v,\phi_v^\prime\right)\ne 0$ implies that the two linear forms $L$ and $L^\prime$ on $V_{\pi_v}$ defined by $L\left(\varphi_v\right)=\alpha_v\left(\varphi_v,\phi_v^\prime\right)$ and $L^\prime\left(\varphi_v\right)= \overline{\alpha_v\left(\phi_v,\varphi_v\right)}$ for $\varphi_v\in V_{\pi_v}$, respectively, are non-zero elements of $\operatorname{Hom}_{R_{\lambda,v}} \left(\pi_v,\chi_{\lambda, v}\right)$.
 By \eqref{uniqueness} there exists $c\in \mathbb C^\times$ such that $L^\prime=c\cdot L$.
 Thus $L^\prime\left(\phi_v\right)=c\cdot L\left(\phi_v\right)=c\cdot \alpha_v\left(\phi_v,\phi_v^\prime\right)\ne 0$ and hence $\alpha_v\left(\phi_v,\phi_v\right)\ne 0$.